johanna-herrmann/files-crud-documentation/web/docs/configuration/general.md

 All configuration properties are optional (convention over configuration) but some properties are highly recommended in some cases. \
 Example: `accessKeyId` defaults to `fallback-key` which is quite useless if `dynamodb` is used as database adapter.

+## Precedence
+If you use both, a config file and environment variables, the environment variable properties overwrite the config file properties.

 ## Syntax

 ### JSON